MBoemo/intro-machine-learning/docs/06-decision-trees.md

 *Leaf or terminal node*: when a node does not split further it is called a terminal node.

-*Prunning*: A loose stopping crieteria is used to contruct the tree and then the tree is cut back by removing branches that do not contribute to the generalisation accuracy.
+*Pruning*: A loose stopping crieteria is used to contruct the tree and then the tree is cut back by removing branches that do not contribute to the generalisation accuracy.

 *Branch*: a sub-section of an entire tree